 Revitalisation of ancestral cultural weaving arts

 An important aspect of the program is to help women weavers market their contemporary Ikat products, for which we promote tourism visitation to the cultural villages and help bring contemporary Ikat weavings to international expositions and markets.
-The proposed women weavers cooperative will help standardize fair market prices in the community, and assist with the selling of weavings outside the region.
+The proposed women weavers cooperative will help standardize fair market prices in the community, and assist with the selling of new weavings outside the region.

 Ikat artistic design and symbolism research

-One of the main features in Dayak skates is the symbolism in their design.
+One of the main features in Dayak Ikats is the cultural symbolism imbedded in their design.
 We encourage weavers to maintain and use traditional symbols to retain the cultural significance of the Ikat weaving tradition.
 The propose Ikat weavings repository will help maintain samples of ancestral weavings, depicting traditional symbols and their organized arrangement to convey respect for the ancestors and a sequence of events in a “dreamed story”.